wp-plugins/simple-flickr-photostream-widget/readme.txt

 == Changelog ==

+= 1.3.4 =
+* Added possibility to have 1 random picture out the 20 returned by flickr.
+In the dropdown for the number of pictures select "Random (1)".
+You will probably also want to disable caching with this option.

 = 1.3.3 =
 * Implementation change: now using cURL instead of deprecated magpie RSS parser.
 Falling back to file_get_contents if no cURL found.
 * Bug fix: cache problem that was showing always the same pics.